Children of Same-Sex Couples in Pennsylvania

 Contact our Pittsburgh Same-Sex Couples Lawyers

-Our Pennsylvania attorneys have extensive experience in providing legal assistance LGBT individuals regarding same sex partner adoptions and other parenting relationships, as well as establishing custody rights of the former partner's minor children.
+Our Pennsylvania attorneys have extensive experience in providing legal assistance to LGBT individuals regarding same sex partner adoptions and other parenting relationships, as well as establishing custody rights of the former partner’s minor children.

 Contact our same-sex law firm or telephone one of the following offices for a consultation about your legal rights.

 Canonsburg office at 724-436-5500

 Appointments may be available in other locations if special arrangements are made in advance with our office.
 Ask the secretary scheduling your appointment for details including appointment locations.
 Our law firm is open Monday – Friday from 8 am – 5 pm.